davidbsp/patrolling_sim/README.md

 and a general structure of a PatrolAgent that can be extended to implement other ones.

-For a quick try, just compile the package ('rosmake'), start the script './start_experiment.py', make your choices and see the experiment running.
+For a quick try, just compile the workspace ('catkin_make'), start the script './start_experiment.py', make your choices and see the experiment running.

 Several maps are available in the 'maps' folder.
 For map X the patrol graph is visible in the file